How to Become a Virtual Assistant

 USEFUL RESOURCES

 Google – How anyone can be a VA without using Google products is beyond me.
-Gmail, Calendar, Chrome, Docs, Rapportive, Boomerang – try them all out and know how they work.
+Gmail, Calendar, Chrome, Docs, Boomerang – try them all out and know how they work.
 Your life will be so much easier!

 LastPass – Another free one.
 This is a secure online system that lets you keep passwords safe.
 When you have a lot of clients, you’ll never remember all their passwords and this way you don’t have to.

 Dropbox – Another great way to collaborate remotely.
 A lot of clients will use this so you should know how it works.
+Use this link and we both get 500 MB of extra space!

 I know it must sound like you have to be Wonder Woman to be a VA and that’s because you do.
 You’re Administrator, Researcher, Book-keeper, Marketing Expert, Web Designer, Copywriter, and a billion other things – and this is before you even do a single stroke of work for your clients!